Visit Major Attractions of Italy in this 7-Days Italy Tours

 Day 1: Arrival at Venice and Getting to know the place

 After having a meal, you can come out to take a stroll to Venice which is a perfect place to be if you fancy a romantic gateway.
-Venice is the Inter-connected city of around 118 Islands which create a single city.
+Venice is an Inter-connected city of around 118 Islands which creates a single city.
 The place has the architecture in the old Venetian Gothic Architecture.
-It is from this Venetian culture that George R R Martin borrowed the name Valeria to term the iron wielding rich nation of the Targaryen.
+It is from this Venetian culture that George R R Martin borrowed the name Valeria to term the iron-wielding rich nation of the Targaryen.
 Cross the famous Rialto Bridge which has the most photogenic spots around Venice.
 Spend the whole day walking around the water kingdom as there would be lots of photo opportunities.

 Day 2: Taking a Gondola Ride and visiting Murano, Burano, and Torcello in Venice

 The next day would be when your Italy Travel Agent takes you to the best tourist spots in Venice.
-Today you would be touring the adjacent islands of Murano, Burano, and Torcello but you begin from Burano.
-The island has some of the best hand-made souvenirs that you can buy to take back home from old women who can be easily seen sewing embroideries and intricate laceworks.
+Today you will be touring the adjacent islands of Murano, Burano, and Torcello but you begin from Burano.
+The island has some of the best hand-made souvenirs that you can buy to take back home from old women who can be easily seen sewing embroideries and intricate lacework.
 This activity has been continuing since the 16th century and you can watch an artisan at work as well.
 From here you continue to Murano which is known for its glassblowing techniques.
-Take a Gondola ride here which is readily available at all the docks and do not cost much.
-They are also the cheapest ways of traveling through the connectivity of channels.
+Take a Gondola ride here which is readily available at all the docks and does not cost much.
+They are also the cheapest way of traveling through the connectivity of channels.

-The fifth and sixth day of the trip would be dedicated to the most important places in Italy which is Rome.
-After breakfast at Florence, you will start to move to Rome.
-Along the way, you would find the iconic Tuscany which has the amazing Cypress Trees in the country roads.
+The fifth and sixth day of the trip would be dedicated to the most important place in Italy which is Rome.
+After breakfast in Florence, you will start to move to Rome.
+Along the way, you would find the iconic Tuscany which has the amazing Cypress Trees on the country roads.
 Along the road are also the Vineyards and olive gardens which fill the air with a sweet aroma.
-In between Florence and Rome, you can stop at Montalcino which is a hilltop town which showcases all the cultures of Italy.
-You can find small wine shops who offer wine tastings of olive oils made from the local farms.
+In between Florence and Rome, you can stop at Montalcino which is a hilltop town that showcases all the cultures of Italy.
+You can find small wine shops that offer wine tastings of olive oils made from local farms.
 Continue to the town of Pienza for another renaissance.
 This city was renovated by Pope Pius II in the 15th century.

 Learn more about leisure plans